The BIG IDEA

 Allow the group to discuss.

-What are some of the activities you do in a typical day? (examples might be sleep, school, personal hygiene, eating, homework, watching TV/movies, social media, spending time with God, sports or clubs, jobs etc.)
+Make a list of the activities you do in a normal day. (examples might be sleep, school, personal hygiene, eating, doing homework, watching TV/movies, social media, spending time with God, sports or clubs, jobs etc.)

 Allow the group to share their charts and any changes they think they should make.